Anglo-Russian War (1807–1812): Lisbon Incident

 In August 1807, Senyavin was ordered to bring his fleet from the Mediterranean to the Baltic, where the Finnish War with Sweden was already brewing.
-He set sail from Corfu on 19 September and although he planned to proceed directly to Saint Petersburg, stormy weather forced him to take refuge in the Tagus River and cast anchor in Lisbon on 30 October.
-Within days, John VI of Portugal had fled to the Portuguese colony of Brazil and the Royal Navy blockaded Lisbon, intercepting a Russian sloop as an enemy vessel because the Anglo-Russian War had been declared.
-In November, French forces under the Duc d'Abrantès overran Lisbon.
+He set sail from Corfu on 19 September and although he planned to proceed directly to Saint Petersburg, stormy weather forced him to take refuge in the Tagus river and cast anchor in Lisbon on 30 October.
+With a French army approaching the city, Prince Regent John VI of Portugal had fled to the Portuguese colony of Brazil and the Royal Navy blockaded Lisbon, intercepting a Russian sloop as an enemy vessel because the Anglo-Russian War had been declared.
+In November, the French forces under the General Jean-Andoche Junot overran Lisbon.

 Senyavin, placed in a delicate diplomatic position, proceeded to distinguish himself as a diplomat.
 He declared himself neutral and managed to protect his ships from seizure.
-In August 1808 the Duke of Wellington defeated the French at Vimeiro, which forced them to leave Portugal.
-Senyavin's seven ships of the line and one frigate were left face to face with fifteen British ships of the line and ten frigates.
-Senyavin maintained his neutrality, threatening to blow up his ships and destroy Lisbon in case of attack.
-Eventually, he signed a convention with Admiral Sir Charles Cotton, whereby the Royal Navy was to escort the Russian squadron to London, with the Russians still flying their flags.
-Moreover, Senyavin was to assume supreme command of the joint Anglo-Russian fleet (as the senior officer of the two).
-Two Russian ships (Rafail and Yaroslav) were left in Lisbon for repairs.
+In August 1808, British forces under the command of Arthur Wellesley defeated the French army at Vimeiro, expelling them from Portugal.
+Senyavin's squadron of seven ships of the line and one frigate were left face to face with fifteen British ships of the line and ten frigates.
+Senyavin maintained his neutrality, threatening to blow up his ships and destroy Lisbon in the case of an attack made against his squadron.
+Eventually, he signed a convention with Admiral Sir Charles Cotton, whereby the Royal Navy would escort his squadron to London, with the Russians still flying their flags.
+Moreover, Senyavin was to assume supreme command of the joint Anglo-Russian fleet, as he was higher in rank than Cotton.
+Two ships of Senyavin's squadron, Rafail and Yaroslav, were left in Lisbon due to needing repairs.

-On 31 August Senyavin's squadron left Portugal for Portsmouth.
-On 27 September the Admiralty was informed that enemy vessels had cast anchor in Portsmouth, with their flags streaming, as if in times of peace.
-The British detained the Russian fleet in Portsmouth under various pretexts until winter weather made their return to the Baltic impossible.
-The British insisted that Senyavin squadron should sail to Arkhangelsk, or else they would be intercepted by the waiting Swedish fleet.
-In 1809, the departure was further delayed by the disastrous Walcheren Expedition.
-Finally, on 5 August the Russian fleet was allowed to leave Portsmouth for Riga, where they arrived on 9 September 1809.
+Senyavin's squadron embarked from Portugal for Portsmouth on 31 August 1808.
+On 27 September, it arrived at Portsmouth Harbour, and the British Admiralty was informed that the Russians had arrived with their flags streaming, as if in times of peace.
+The Lord Mayor of London, Charles Flower, argued that the convention was "disreputable for Britain's prestige", which many in the Admiralty agreed with.
+Senyavin's squadron was therefore detained in Portsmouth under various pretexts until winter, when the weather made their return to the Baltic impossible.
+The authorities in Portsmouth insisted that unless Senyavin's squadron sailed to Arkhangelsk, they would be intercepted by the Swedish Navy.
+In 1809, the departure of the squadron was further delayed by the disastrous Walcheren Expedition.
+At long last, on 5 August, Senyavin's squadron was allowed to leave Portsmouth for Riga, arriving there on 9 September 1809.